The 5 Python Skills You Need Before You Study Machine Learning

 Data Visualization in Python Can Be a Pain in the A**

-Data visualization in Python is typically a pain in the a**.
+Data visualization in Python is traditionally a pain in the a**.

-The reason is that traditionally, data visualization in Python has been done with matplotlib.
+The reason is that for a long time in the past, data visualization in Python has been done with matplotlib.

-Matplotlib is very powerful, but difficult to use.
 Matplotlib syntax is cumbersome.
 The syntax is hard to remember, and often difficult to understand.
-Ultimately, the matplotlib plotting system is just confusing for most people.
+Ultimately, the matplotlib plotting system is very confusing for most people.

 Moreover, if you need to do anything beyond simple bar charts, line charts, and histograms, matplotlib is very difficult to use.
-Making modifications that should be simple often takes arcane bits of syntax.
+Making "simple" modifications to a matplotlib chart often takes arcane bits of syntax.

 If you try to use matplotlib, you'll spend hours on Google and Stack Overflow, trying to figure out how to modify your plots.